Live and Unsigned: History

 Live and Unsigned was founded in 2007, in the United Kingdom.
 Singers and bands perform original music live in front of a judging panel and live audience.
 Chris Grayston promoted the event and served as head judge until 2012.

 As of 2013, Live and Unsigned came now under the management of Mercury Artist Management, Daniel O'Gorman, Mongasta International and Lonesome Road.
 The new management team implemented significant changes to the submissions process, voting, advertising and PR which they feel make it a far more Musician-Friendly Competition.

 As of March 2013, Grayston is no longer associated with the competition.

 The original company was dissolved in 2014.

 The competition in the North East of England and moving through the regions to London in mid 2019.
 It is a new style format, with 21st-century technology and Stadia and Live Music venues forming the basis of auditions and finals.

 The first regional final is set to take place at Sunderlands Stadium of Light after a length of 5 years off the scene.

 Organisation

 Auditions are held in 3 areas within a region Panels of judges travel attend area finals, with bands then playing regional heats.
 The winning acts from each regional final then compete in the National Grand Final.

 Categories

-Applicants can compete in amongst other genresIndie, Urban/Pop/Acoustic, Alternative, and Rock categories.
-There is a new section forDJ's to ent r a set Competitors can win the categories of best Unsigned Indie, Urban/Pop/Acoustic, Alternative and Rock act, and compete for the overall title of Best Live and Unsigned Act.
+Applicants can compete in, amongst other genres, Indie, Urban/Pop/Acoustic, Alternative, and Rock categories.
+There is a new section for DJ's to rent a set.
+Competitors can win the categories of best Unsigned Indie, Urban/Pop/Acoustic, Alternative and Rock act, and compete for the overall title of Best Live and Unsigned Act.